ollantaytambo

 ollantaytambo location

-Ollantaytambo was a very important agricultural, military, and religious center during the time of the Inca Empire.
-It was built on the top of a namesake mountain with huge and beautiful well-carved rocks.
-The archaeological park is located on the northeast of Cusco, in the east extreme of Sacred Valley.
+Ollantaytambo was a very important agricultural, military, and religious center.
+The Incas built it over ancient remains on the top of a namesake mountain with huge and beautiful well-carved rocks.

 A. Name origin